 Read up a little on what to expect in the last few weeks of your pregnancy and what the complications that can arise are.
 The more informed you are the better prepared you will be.

-Take a check of all the household supplies.
+At 34 weeks of pregnancy take a check of all the household supplies.
 And stock up everything from food to toiletries in excess.
 Once the little one arrives you won’t have time for anything.

 Wash all those baby clothes that you have bought or your mother has kept from your childhood days.
 Use gentle detergents that are labelled hypoallergenic and remember that anything that goes near your baby’s skin should be free of any irritants.